"All great achievements take time."

 As a firm believer that all great achievements take time, I believe in long-term equitable solutions that will last through the next generations.
 I am dedicated to increasing access to STEAM for girls, Blacks, Latin-X, and other groups who are traditionally not in STEAM fields.
 Finally, creating globally competent educators and students is a staple tenet for all the work I do.
 This work leads to more equitable, diverse, and inclusionary practices which can ultimately allow our society to thrive, prosper, and grow.

-In 2020 I was elected to the Will County Board.
+In 2020 I was elected to the Will County Board and re-elected in 2022.
+I decided in 2023 to use the skills I gained in a different environment and chose not to run again for the November 2024 election.
 One of my proudest moments as a Board Member was spearheading the resolution to have Will County designated as a Hidden Heroes county.
 Hidden Heroes provides resources and funding to veteran caregivers.
 Will County has over 10,000 veteran caregivers and this will prove to be monumental for those who serve those who served their country.
-I am seeking re-election in 2022.
-My priorities for my second term focus on veterans, education, mental health, affordable housing, and innovative economic development.
-I plan to serve my constituents by creating equitable and measurable goals, global thinking, team work, and strategic problem solving.
+My priorities continue to improve services for veterans, diversify educational opportunities, increase mental health services, help develop affordable housing, and create innovative economic opportunities for small businesses.
+By working with government entities and leaders, I desire to continue to create equitable and measurable policies using global thinking, collaboration, and strategic problem-solving.